 7. L260 Queen Arabesque Pleco (Hypancistrus sp.)

 All other fish tankmates will be generally ignored, although it is likely that juvenile and subadult dwarf shrimp will fall prey to the Queen Arabesque Pleco.
-However, ornamental snails (Nerite snails, Malaysian Trumpet Snail, Assassin snail etc.) will not be bothered and large Amano, Green Lace, Flower, and Vampire Shrimp are generally unthreatened by the Queen Arabesque Pleco.
+However, ornamental snails (like Nerite snails, Malaysian Trumpet Snail, Assassin snail, etc.) will not be bothered.
+In addition, there should not be problems with large shrimp species like Amano shrimp, Bamboo shrimp, and Vampire shrimp.

 Average adult size: 3.1 – 3.5 inches (8 – 9 cm)

 This peaceful fish will be a good choice for the community tank.
 Although, in nature, they feed on small shrimp larva, worms, insects, and other zooplankton.